toa-io/comq/readme.md

 Topology is designed to deliver maximum performance while ensuring that the **at least once** guarantee provided by RabbitMQ is maintained.

-> Topology design assumes that unanswered Requests and unconfirmed Events will be retransmitted
-> upon reconnection.

 ### Dynamic

 Static topology refers to the process of defining the complete topology declaration along with the